pyocd/pyOCD/docs/debug_probes.md

 software directly (or compared to CMSIS-DAP).
 This is because pyOCD uses the low-level DAP commands provided by J-Link, which are inherently slower than higher level commands (which are less flexible and more difficult and complex to integrate).

+#### Serial numbers

+The USB serial number for J-Link probes will have leading zeroes.
+However, the J-Link driver and applications do not use leading zeroes.
+PyOCD also does not use leading zeroes, as it interfaces with the J-Link through its driver.

 #### Session options